singuerinc/www/_projects/nike-my-time-is-now.md

     "award-inspirational-festival",
     "award-premios-genio",
   ]
+excerpt: During Euro2012, we created a real-time Flash application that processed Twitter data to determine the top player of each match.
+We also integrated the Facebook API to capture user messages about the players.
+The application was developed in ActionScript 3 using the Robotlegs framework, allowing for efficient development and management of the application's components.
 ---

 During Euro2012, we developed a Flash application that was processing real time data from Twitter, and was displaying which was the top player of the match.